-3. Convert: Generate cost-efficient leads with content-powered popups
+3. Convert: Generate cost-efficient leads with Matcha’s lead conversion tools

 Mambe’s newsletter is an important revenue channel for them.
-So growing their subscriber list was an important stage in Mambe’s acquisition funnel.
+So growing their subscriber list was a critical stage in thier acquisition funnel.

-One of the most effective tools for growing that subscriber list is a website popup.
-Popups that offer valuable content outperform those featuring a vague benefit like ‘join our tribe’ or ‘subscribe to our emails.’
-And unlike discount offers, content popups don’t cut into your profits or erode the perceived value of a premium product.
+One of the most effective tools for growing that subscriber list is Matcha’s lead conversion tools.
+They work by using Mambe’s most popular content as a carrot, encouraging their readers to subscribe to their newsletter.
+Lead aquisition tools featuring valuable content outperform those featuring a vague benefit like ‘join our tribe’ or ‘subscribe to our emails.’

 “I was surprised to see the effect Matcha had on our lead costs.
 Dropping from over $18 to $7.20 per lead is really significant.”